pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 \# vertheworldandnowitismine_abcdefghijk.eu

 ## 3.3 Parentheses
-Use parentheses for tuples and when returning tuples.
+You are allowed to use parentheses for tuples and when returning tuples, but it is not required.

 Do not use parentheses in return statements except for tuples or implied line continuation.
 Do not use parentheses for conditions in for loops and while loops except for tuples or implied line continuation.